aroberge/reeborg/dev_tools/readme_for_devel.md

 loading worlds, executing programs, testing results, etc.  The entire test suite currently (June 2017) takes approximately 40 seconds to run.

-**Important** When running the entire qunit tests, most often one of the tests (`"Storm 3; also tests library"`) fails.
+**Important** When running the entire qunit tests, a few tests (including `"Storm 3; also tests library"`) fail.
 However, if run in isolation, the tests pass.
+(You should make sure that this is the case.)
 I have not been able to track down the cause of this but I am guessing that this is due to an async process not terminated when running the full test suite.